 A perspective on the effects of stress on decision making following disaster

 Tiana Felmingham (EGPCP) and Lee Coller (LHPCP) presented 'A perspective on the effects of stress on decision making following disaster' at the Public Health Association of Australia on 20 October 2020.
+A link to the presentation is provided below.

 We hope you find this resource useful in your work and community.
 This will be applicable if you are considering improved decision making processes following bushfires or COVID (as well as other major disruptions), and is particularly relevant to driving community-led recovery.
 For example, it can prompt you to consider: